vkoves/vkoves.github.io/_posts/2022-06-04-stop-climate-change-by-ditching-natural-gas.md

 {% include linkedHeading.html heading="Most US electricity comes from natural gas anyway 🙄" level=3 %}

 Alright, alright, no need for the eye roll!
-There's a few things to unpack here, but let's start with the face value argument - that if the electric grid is mostly natural gas, there's no point switching to electric appliances.
+There are a few things to unpack here, but let's start with the face value argument - that if the electric grid is mostly natural gas, there's no point switching to electric appliances.
 This isn't true for one simple reason - a giant gas power plant is going to be much more efficient at converting natural gas into energy than your home stove, and electric stoves lose less energy than gas stoves.

-But also, there's a few other factors that challenge this:
+But also, there are some other factors that challenge this:

 1. **The US energy grid already has 20% of power coming from renewables, and 20% from nuclear**, meaning (in rough terms) that 40% of electricity in the US is